RightToPrivacy/Pine64-Mesh-Related/README.md

-## Pine64-Mesh Related (Image For PineDio Gateway Armbian/Debian With Chirpstack Preinstalled/Running By Default, TTN ready (optional)
+## Pine64-Mesh Related (Image For PineDio Gateway Armbian/Debian With Chirpstack Preinstalled (The Things Network TTN/Chirpstack both options)

 #### Deleted the earlier info to keep this relevant/clear.